History of the telephone: 21st-century developments

 Internet Protocol (IP) telephony, also known as Internet telephony or Voice over Internet Protocol (VoIP), is a disruptive technology that is rapidly gaining ground against traditional telephone network technologies.

 IP telephony uses a broadband Internet service to transmit conversations as data packets.
 In addition to replacing the traditional plain old telephone service (POTS) systems, IP telephony competes with mobile phone networks by offering free or lower cost service via WiFi hotspots.
 VoIP is also used on private wireless networks which may or may not have a connection to the outside telephone network.

 Telecommunication of the 21st century has been dominated by the development of the smartphone.
 This is a combination of a hand-held computer, a cellular phone, a digital camera, and Internet access.
 One of its features is the touch screen that facilitates the primary interaction for users for most tasks, such as dialing telephone numbers.
 Some of its software features also include email communication, as well as audio and video playback and capture.

+Answering the Telephone

+Originally, Alexander Graham Bell suggested the word ”Ahoy” for answering telephones.
+But it was Thomas Alva Edison who suggested “Hello” which is still used today.
+Interestingly, P.G.
+Wodehouse, a British author showed that at least during the era including 1919 and possibly up until 1931, the British answered the phone by saying, “Are you there?” finding “hello” too abrupt.